pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Indexes may provide a textual reason for why the file has been yanked, and clients may display that reason to end-users.

-From :pep:`592`, the intention for the behaviour with yanked files is:

-   The desirable experience for users is that once a file is yanked, when a human being is currently trying to directly install a yanked file, that it fails as if that file had been deleted.
-However, when a human did that awhile ago, and now a computer is just continuing to mechanically follow the original order to install the now yanked file, then it acts as if it had not been yanked.

 Installers must ignore yanked :term:`releases <Release>` if a non-yanked release satisfies the :term:`requirement <Requirement>`.
 Installers may refuse to install a yanked release and not install anything.
-Installers should follow the spirit of the intention quoted above and prevent new dependencies on yanked releases and files.
+Installers should follow the spirit of the intention of yanked files [#f1]_ and prevent new dependencies on yanked releases and files.

 Installers should emit a warning if they decide to install a yanked file.
 That warning may utilize the reason for the yanking.